bndkr/fracview/README.md

 ### Basic Usage
-The application has almost complete functionality in console mode, with just a few settings that can only be set by hard-coded into the main.cpp file.
+The application has almost complete functionality in console mode, with just a few settings that can only be set by being hard-coded into the main.cpp file.
 Future updates will expand console mode functionality.

 ### Compile Instructions